Poncelet property of planar elliptic integrable Kepler billiards: The foci-chords and the foci-caustic circle

 \subsection{The Foci and Foci-caustic Circles: The $(\mathbf{E}, \mathcal{E})$ Case}

-We consider the $(\mathbf{E}, \mathcal{E})$ case in more details.
-Remind that as focused ellipses intersect at most at two points, the particle may move either inside or outside $\mathbf{E}$ and leads to the same dynamics up to a time reversal \cite{JZ}.
+We consider the $(\mathbf{E}, \mathcal{E})$ case in more detail.
+Recall that distinct ellipses with a focus in common intersect at at most two points.
+Thus, the particle may move either inside or outside $\mathbf{E}$ and leads to the same dynamics up to a time reversal \cite{JZ}.